SotongDJ/dtTimeFrame/README.md

 # pyTimeTag

-timeTag is a module to give time track and pack subprocess call function into one single class.
+timeTag is a module that pack time track subprocess call function into one single class.